 From 1st July 1837 all births, marriages and deaths had to be registered by law.

-If you have enough information on the person you are looking for then these certificates can be ordered for a fee directly from the General Register Office in Southport.
-You can telephone or apply by post (the application forms can be downloaded from their website).
+If you have enough information on the person you are looking for then these certificates can be ordered from the General Register Office.

 If you are not so sure of names and dates then